 We ended up sleeping in Bradley’s room.
-I’m not sure how much he filled them in on, but Bradley talked to his parents, and insisted that we be allowed to share his queen bed while he took the couch instead of one of us having to cramp onto the love seat.
+I’m not sure how much he filled them in on, but Bradley talked to his parents and insisted that we be allowed to share his queen bed while he took the couch instead of one of us having to cramp onto the love seat.
 I gave him the nuts and bolts of the argument with our mother, and let him hold me for a little while, but he understood that what I really needed that night was my sister.

-After Marta fell asleep, I slipped into our bed room through the tree the same way that Bradley had visited me so many times before.
+After Marta fell asleep, I slipped into our bedroom through the tree the same way that Bradley had visited me so many times before.
 The room was a bit of a mess.
-My mattress had been up ended, like someone was looking under my bed for something in a rush.
+My mattress had been upended like someone was looking under my bed for something in a rush.
 Every picture frame we had in there and everything that had been hanging on the walls had been pulled down and thrown to the ground.
 Broken glass was everywhere.
 I wondered where all this rage was coming from.
 I’d never thought of my mother as a violent person.
 I set about gathering some of our things—not too much because I didn’t want Momma to accuse us of stealing, but a couple sets of clothes, some old books and journals, a sketch pad that Marta was working her way through.
-A couple other keepsakes from our 18 years that I knew Marta would like to have.
-I crawled back into Bradley’s room and fell asleep curled up into her side, like we were seven and I was afraid of thunderstorms again.
+A couple other keepsakes from our eighteen years that I knew Marta would like to have.
+I crawled back into Bradley’s room and fell asleep curled up against her side, like we were seven and I was afraid of thunderstorms again.

-I woke up to a gentle tapping on the door, and saw Bradley’s mom sticking her head around the door.
+I woke up to a gentle tapping on the door and saw Bradley’s mom sticking her head around the door.
 I sat up a little and she gave me a smile.
 “Doing alright, angels?”

 I nodded and Marta sat up too.
 “Yes, Mrs. Wilson,” she insisted, “Thank you so much for letting us crash here, especially under such strange circumstances.”

 “Not at all dears, you two can say as long as you’d like.
 But,” Mrs. Wilson looked back out down the hall, “Your Da’s here.
-He’d like to talk to you, and seems calm and civil, but if you two don’t want to talk to him, we’ll send him away.
+He’d like to talk to you and seems calm and civil, but if you two don’t want to talk to him, we’ll send him away.
 Brad thought we should give you the option.”

 I reached out and tapped my thumb against Marta’s knee.
 “We should see what he wants.”

 “I can’t.
 You can if you want to, but I can’t.
 I don’t know if I ever want to see them again.”
-Marta was angry, I was really hoping she didn’t mean that last part.
+Marta was angry, but I was really hoping she didn’t mean that last part.

 “Dad wasn’t angry.
 I mean, he might have been, but he seemed more shocked than anything else.
 He might be trying to raise a white flag.”
 I suggested, hopeful in spite of the evidence to the contrary.
 Momma wasn’t going to raise a white flag.
 We both knew that.

 “Then go talk to Dad.
-He can be Momma’s middle man, and you can be mine.”
+He can be Momma’s middleman, and you can be mine.”
 Marta gave my hand a little squeeze.
 “It’s okay.
 I won’t hold it against you.
 I’m going to try to get a little more rest.
 I’ve been so stressed out about telling Momma that I haven’t slept well over the past couple of weeks.
 Go.”

 I turned to Mrs. Wilson and gave her a smile.
 “I’m going to brush my teeth, get a little cleaned up, then I’ll come down.”
 Mrs. Wilson nodded and disappeared out the door.
 I stood, stretched, and hesitated.